-One of the researchers discovered the problem during his tenure with a large automotive manufacturer.
+Borne out of one of the researchers personal experience, a problem was discovered during his tenure with a large automotive manufacturer.
 Application of MIFT based operation is relevant for high volume low variety serial flow line such as automotive assembly line.
 The prevailing practice among all the OEMs of managing a catastrophic event such as machine failure requiring large repair time is to stop the entire assembly line while the failed machine is under repair.
 The resulting loss of production was acceptable to management and the practice is consistent with the prevailing best practice of lean manufacturing principles.
 At the time of MIFT conception, a catastrophic event was consider a machine failure of 30 minutes or more.
 Current industry practice considers 10 minutes or more of downtime to be catastrophic and production is held in place.
 Further research revealed that this practice of idling everyone not directly involved in the problem solving is practice used by all OEMs.
 In this research, we propose the "Move It Forward Theory (MIFT)" of production management during a rare catastrophic downtime.
 We propose keeping the assembly line moving in all areas where possible.
 More than just a management of production system in rare event situation - it offers the possibility of alternative management philosophy.
 The MIFT based operation also shows some promise in potential benefits in other areas of a mass production system, such as quality improvements, improved system recovery, better human resource management, and in some cases leads to complete elimination of production losses as if it didn't happen - saving revenue, profits, and resource utilization.

-MIFT is a topic that is a paradigm shift.
-It departs from the current method large automotive companies manage rare event catastrophic downtime.
+Continuing, MIFT is a new approach which is a paradigm shift.
+It departs from the current method large automotive companies manage during rare event catastrophic downtimes.
 Hence, in the literature review, my research did not yield a lot of research on the topic.
-The main author worked with the PhD topic research center in Kresge Library and the research specialist re-iterated the same.
+The main author worked with the PhD topic research center in the University Library and the research specialist re-iterated the same.
 There was not much at all in this specific field.
-Hence, this specific topic of research appears to relatively untraveled and the potential for future research is a great possibility.
+Hence, this specific topic of research appears to relatively untraveled and the potential for future research is new, growing, and with great possibilities for future research.